Types of Forests

 Has around 7% of global forest cover (140 million hectares).

-Produces more sustainable timber and fibre than natural forests.
+Produces more sustainable timber and fiber than natural forests.

 Plantations produce around 40% of industrial wood.